 Oakland’s Open – a crowdsourced list compiled by the Oakland Chamber of Commerce of organizations providing modified services during COVID-19.
 Email officemanager@

-Good Good Eatz – 好好吃 – Launched by Chinatown Improvement Initiative, Good Good Eatz is dedicated to featuring Chinatown folks who continue to serve up delicious goodies and comfort food during this COVID-19 pandemic.
+Good Good Eatz – 好好吃 – Launched by Chinatown Improvement, Good Good Eatz is dedicated to featuring Chinatown folks who continue to serve up delicious goodies and comfort food during this COVID-19 pandemic.
 Follow their social media to see who is open for business!

 OTHER COMMUNITY AID